LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 * [ ] Check whether legacy projects, with 1k+ issues/MRs and/or 10k+ pipelines, could be slimmed down for a more seamless export/import
   * [ ] If done via Rails console, schedule a meeting between lead PSE and source instance Admin to walk through the process
     * For exact steps see **Trim or remove project CI pipelines** in `migrations-to-*.md` runbook
-* [ ] Create a user-group-project migration schedule (waves).
+* [ ] Create a user-group-project migration schedule (waves)
-  * [ ] All users are migrated first.
+  * [ ] All users are migrated first
-  * [ ] (gitlab.com) If using a SAML+SSO identity provider (Okta, Azure, etc.) make sure:
-    * All `active` users are provisioned in the identity provider
-    * All users are logged in to gitlab.com
-    * All users have linked their GitLab and SAML accounts by logging in via the identity provider's GitLab SAML app

-    **NOTE:** Properly mapped contributions depend on project membership.
-If a user is added as a project member it gets mapped and is taken into consideration when doing the contribution authorship mapping.
-  * [ ] Consider the option of migrating all groups (w/ sub-groups, w/o projects) next.
+  * [ ] Entire group structure next
     * (gitlab.com) [Notes](https://docs.gitlab.com/ee/api/group_import_export.html#important-notes) around Group import/export when using the GitLab Group Export/Import
     * Consult with your engineer around restrictions for group movement and renaming, as it is dependent on your source system and migration requirements
-  * Projects are migrated in waves (with their parent groups if the previous was not done).
+  * Projects are migrated in waves (with their parent groups if the previous was not done)
   * (gitlab.com) GitLab support requires a 5-day lead on migrations to gitlab.com.
-Consider this when determining wave schedule.
+Consider this when determining wave schedule
-* [ ] Create dedicated migration (Admin) user accounts on the source and destination instance.
+* [ ] If needed create dedicated (Admin) export/import user accounts on the source and destination instance.
-* [ ] Configure LDAP/SAML (in [identity provider](https://docs.gitlab.com/ee/administration/auth/)) for the Admin user account on the destination instance (as for other users).
+  * Otherwise use any existing Admin user accounts
+* [ ] Make sure the (Admin) export/import user(s) (may be different) are provisioned in your source and destination LDAP/SAML [identity provider](https://docs.gitlab.com/ee/administration/auth/), as other users
+  * This is to avoid any permission issues on export/import
-  * [ ] Add user to LDAP identity provider on destination parent group.
-This is required for the user-group-project mapping to succeed.
+* [ ] (gitlab.com) If using a SAML+SSO identity provider (Okta, Azure, etc.) on the destination instance make sure:
+  * All `active` users are provisioned in the identity provider using the same primary email as on the source instance
+  * All users are logged in to gitlab.com
+  * All users have linked their GitLab and SAML accounts by logging in via the identity provider's GitLab SAML app

+  **NOTE:** Properly mapped contributions depend on group/project membership.
+If a user is added as a group/project member it gets mapped and is taken into consideration when doing the contribution (GitLab features) mapping.
 * [ ] Configure source and destination instance (if applicable) rate limits ([configurable as of 13.2](https://docs.gitlab.com/ee/api/README.html#rate-limits))
   * This may also be done temporarily, for the duration of the migration wave
 * [ ] Configure destination instance (if applicable) [immediate group and project deletion permissions](https://about.gitlab.com/handbook/support/workflows/hard_delete_project.html).
 They are required in case of a rollback scenario, where all staged groups and projects need to be removed on the destination instance.